This topic describes the terms used in AnalyticDB for MySQL.

 Terms used in AnalyticDB for MySQL V3.0

 The geographic location where the servers of AnalyticDB for MySQL are located.
-You must specify a region when you purchase an AnalyticDB for MySQL cluster.
-Once specified, the region cannot be changed.Note You can access an AnalyticDB for MySQL V3.0 cluster only through Alibaba Cloud Virtual Private Cloud (VPC).
-When you purchase an AnalyticDB for MySQL V3.0 cluster, you must also purchase an ECS instance for accessing the cluster and ensure that the cluster and ECS instance are located in the same region.
+You must specify a region when purchasing AnalyticDB for MySQL.
+Once specified, the region cannot be changed.Note You can access an AnalyticDB for MySQL V3.0 cluster through only Alibaba Cloud Virtual Private Cloud (VPC).
+When purchasing an AnalyticDB for MySQL V3.0 cluster, you must also purchase an ECS instance for accessing the cluster and ensure that the cluster and ECS instance are located in the same region.

 A zone is a physical area with an independent power grid and network within a region.
 Zones are interconnected over the internal network.
 Clusters that reside within the same zone have lower network latency between each other.